Official-Husko/multporn-image-downloader-v2/README.md

 And last but not least its my first bot so problems can occur.
 Please report them and enjoy the bot :) Feel free to join my discord server.
 Discord: [Join][2]
 Also big Thanks to oguh43 for his awesome help, he really made this project great!
+Also check out [h110m's NSFWDownloader](https://github.com/h110m/NSFWDownloader) that supports Galleryview, a couple other sides and even more features ;).

 #### Disclaimer
 ***We are not in any way affiliated or working with the team from [Multporn][7].
 This is a unofficial project.***